 Employment by occupation describes the type of work someone does on the job.
-The most common occupations among the Town's workforce are management, business, science, and arts (23%), services (22%), and sales and office (21%) jobs.
-Compared to the rest of the county, Sanford's employment base has lower proportions of residents in management, business, science, and arts (38%), and sales and office (24%) occupations.
+The most common occupations among the town's workforce are management, business, science, and arts (32%), sales and office (29%), and natural resources, construction, and maintenance (19%) jobs.
+Compared to the rest of the county, Sanford's employment base has lower proportions of residents in management, business, science, and arts (40%), but a noticeably larger portion in natural resources, construction, and maintenance (6%) occupations.